I’ve Faced Many Job Rejections. What do I do?

 Freelancing has traditionally been seen as something pursued either by creative people or by those who travel.

 Many companies are moving away from hiring full-time employees in favor of freelancers.
 Freelancers provide higher value by delivering the same work a permanent employee does, without the added costs of hiring and retaining.

 It has opened up a whole new world of freelancing job opportunities in a large variety of fields.
 The fields being marketing, law, administration, engineering, accounting, and so much more.
 There's something for everyone.

-One of the biggest perks of freelancing is that hiring companies don’t look at your degrees or experience.
+One of the biggest perks of freelancing is that hiring companies don't look at your degrees or experience.
 They need someone who can work and deliver.
-It is excellent for people who find that their short work history is the cause of repeated job rejection.
+It is excellent for people who find that their short work history causes repeated job rejection.

 Update Your skills

 Don’t waste time between jobs while you’ve had yet another job rejection.
 Use it, especially to learn new skills and update what you already know.
 Also, meeting new professionals in your industry always helps.

 Many a time, HR managers dismiss job applications because of specific skills they lack.
 Skills they can quickly get in courses as short as three days or six weeks.
 They can be pretty affordable – generally, the more concise the program, the cheaper it is.